What is the Difference Between an RN and a BSN?

 The BSN, which stands for Bachelor of Science in Nursing, is a degree level program in nursing.
 Unlike the associate’s degree and diploma nursing programs, which can be completed in two years, the BSN requires four years of study.
 The student completes the same nursing curriculum but also takes general education courses.
 A graduate of a BSN typically also has more career opportunities available to them than the individual with the associate’s degree or the diploma.

-Career Opportunities for RNs with a BSN
+Visit WEBSITe to read entire article and learn about Career Opportunities for RNs with a BSN